AJ-Work-Smoothie/jbus/jbus_3_0A.md

 - Immediately following the `|` is the name of the sender.
 The sender name is the substring between the `|` and the open `{` character.
 - Payload appears between `{` and `}`.
 The `}` marks the end of the payload and the start of the checksum
 - The checksum is a XOR of all bytes from the first length byte (index 1) through the `}` character.
 The checksum result is represented as two ASCII hex characters (e.g., 0A, 1B, FF) and immediately follows the `}` with no delimiter.
-- Maximum packet size is 64 bytes
+- Maximum packet size is 256 bytes
-- No individual command should exceed 10 bytes.
-If you absolutely must send the worlds largest barcode, then split up the message into separate command
+- No individual command should exceed 32 chars.
+If you absolutely must send the worlds largest barcode, then split up the message into separate commands
+- Maxium number of commands per message is seven.
+7 * 32 = 224, must be less than MAX_ARR_SIZE(256) & save room for the message wrapper.

 ### Packet Structure
 - [STARTi] = `~`
 - [LEN]    = 2-char hex indicating length from len to close
 - [SOM]    = Start of message, marked `|`
 - [SENDER] = variable string (no `{`, `|`, `}`, or `~`)